backdrop-contrib/user_import/README.txt

 ********************************************************************
 PREREQUISITES:

-Must have customized Profile fields already entered.
+  Must have customized Profile fields already entered if data is to be imported into user profiles.

 ********************************************************************
 INSTALLATION:

 Note: It is assumed that you have Drupal up and running.
 Be sure to check the Drupal web site if you need assistance.
-If you run into problems, you should always read the INSTALL.txt that comes with the Drupal package and read the online documentation.

 1. Place the entire user_import directory into your Drupal modules/ directory.

-2. Load the database definition file.

-   Create the database tables by using user_import.mysql using the tool of your choice (e.g. phpmyadmin).
-For mysql and command line access use:

-     mysql -u user -p drupal < user_import/user_import.mysql

-   Replace 'user' with the MySQL username, and 'drupal' with the database being used.

-3. Enable the user_import modules by navigating to:
+2. Enable the user_import modules by navigating to:

      administer > modules